FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/component-lifecycle.md

 #### Rebuild on Update

-When updating your component state in Flutter, you'll often come across the **Update Type** property in your Action properties.
+When updating your component state in FlutterFlow, you'll often come across the **Update Type** property in your Action properties.
 Here's what it means:

 - **Rebuild Containing Page:** This option triggers a re-rendering of the page